ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

         +------------+--------------------+

 - ``cmd_runner_fmt.as_bool_not()``
-    It receives one parameter, which is returned by the function when the boolean evaluation of ``value`` is ``False``.
+    This method receives one parameter, which is returned by the function when the boolean evaluation of ``value`` is ``False``.

     - Creation: